smart-data-models/dataModel.Transportation/TrafficFlowObserved/doc/spec_ZH.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be TrafficFlowObserved'
+      description: NGSI Entity type.
+It has to be TrafficFlowObserved
       enum:
         - TrafficFlowObserved
       type: string
       x-ngsi:
         type: Property
     vehicleSubType:
-      description: 'It allows to specify a sub type of `vehicleType`, eg if the `vehicleType` is set to `Lorry` the `vehicleSubType` may be `OGV1` or `OGV2` to convey more information about the exact type of vehicle.'
+      description: 'It allows to specify a sub type of `vehicleType`, eg if the `vehicleType` is set to `Lorry` the `vehicleSubType` may be `OGV1` or `OGV2` to convey more information about the exact type of vehicle'
       type: string
       x-ngsi:
         type: Property